Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: Feedback functions and de Bruijn successors

-Based on this lemma, if the strings in $\bR_i$ have run length $\ell$, we say that $\bR_i$ has run-length $\ell$.
+Based on this lemma, if the strings in $\bR_i$ have run length $\ell$, we say that $\bR_i$ has run length $\ell$.
 Each cycle $\bR_i$ has another interesting property: either all the strings start and end with the same bit, or all the strings start and end with different bits.
-If the strings start and end with the same bit, then $\bR_i$ must have odd run-length and if we remove the last bit of each string we obtain a cycle induced by the $\PCR$ of order $n{-}1$.
+If the strings start and end with the same bit, then $\bR_i$ must have odd run length and if we remove the last bit of each string we obtain a cycle induced by the $\PCR$ of order $n{-}1$.
 In this case we say that $\bR_i$ is a \defo{PCR-related cycle}.
-If the strings start and end with the different bits, then $\bR_i$ must have even run-length and if we remove the last bit of each string we obtain a cycle induced by the $\CCR$ of order $n{-}1$.
+Such a cycle is \defo{periodic} if for each string $\omega = w_1w_2\cdots w_n \in \bR_i$, $w_1w_2\cdots w_{n-1}$ is periodic; otherwise, $\bR_i$ is \defo{aperiodic} and the cycle contains $n{-}1$ distinct strings.
+If the strings start and end with the different bits, then $\bR_i$ must have even run length and if we remove the last bit of each string we obtain a cycle induced by the $\CCR$ of order $n{-}1$.
 In this case we say that $\bR_i$ is a \defo{CCR-related cycle}.
-These observations were first made in~\cite{sala} and are illustrated in Example~\ref{exam:PRR}.
-Based on these observations, we can apply the RL-rep and RL2-rep testers for cycles induced by the $\PCR$ and $\CCR$ to determine whether or not a string $\omega$ is an RL-rep or an RL2-rep for a cycle $\bR_i$.
-These testers will be critical to the efficiency of our upcoming de Bruijn successors.
+Such a cycle is \defo{periodic} if for each string $\omega = w_1w_2\cdots w_n \in \bR_i$, $w_1w_2\cdots w_{n-1}\overline{w_1w_2\cdots w_{n-1}}$ is periodic; otherwise, it is \defo{aperiodic} and the cycle contains $2n-2$ distinct strings.
+As an example, consider the CCR-related cycle for $n=7$ containing the strings $\{001100\red{1}, 011001\red{0}, 110011\red{0}, 100110\red{1}\}$.
+Consider $\omega = 001100\red{1}$ and note that $001100\underline{110011}$ is periodic.
+These observations were first made in~\cite{sala} and are illustrated in Example~\ref{exam:PRR}, where the periodic cycles are $\bR_1$, $\bR_{11}$ and $\bR_{12}$.